How to Build a Website From HTML: Step-by-Step Checklist

 Why you are doing it:

-JavaScript enables user interactions and dynamic updates without reloading the page, improving user experience.
+JavaScript enables user interactions and dynamic updates without reloading the page.

 Expected outcome: